Ringworm - Symptoms of ringworm

 - an itchy scalp

-- pustules (small, pus-filled sores) on the scalp
+- small, pus-filled sores on the scalp

 - crusting on the scalp

-Symptoms of foot ringworm (athlete's foot)
+The symptoms of foot ringworm (athlete's foot) include:

 - cracked skin in the affected area